blueburncz/BBMOD/README.md

 ## About

 BBMOD is the most powerful 3D rendering solution for GameMaker!
 For more info, please see its official website https://blueburn.cz/bbmod/.

-## Documentation, tutorials, samples and help
-An online documentation for the latest release of BBMOD is always available at https://blueburn.cz/bbmod/docs/3.
-Tutorials for BBMOD can be found on its homepage at https://blueburn.cz/bbmod/tutorials and sample projects at https://blueburn.cz/bbmod/samples.
-If you need any additional help, you can join our [Discord server](https://discord.gg/ep2BGPm).

 ## Screenshots